 |Shut Up and Write! writing session||31 Oct 2016, from 10:00 to 13:00|

 |Preparing for the Viva||08 Nov 2016, from 17:00 to 19:00|

 |Smarter speed reading||15 Nov 2016, from 12:00 to 15:00|

 |SPSS 1 beginnner’s workshop||16 Nov 2016, from 14:00 to 16:00|

 |Grounded Theory||24 Nov 2016, from 10:00 to 12:00|

 |SPSS 2 (follow on workshop from 16th November)||30 Nov 2016, from 14:00 to 16:00|

-Booking is open for postgraduate research students, so just log into Gateway and click on Calendar (left hand menu).
-For full instructions on how to book and on gateway’s development tools for research students, see this Hub post.
+Booking is open for postgraduate research students, so just log into Gateway and click on Calendar (left hand menu) and you will see the full list of workshops, development days and events coming up.
+For full instructions on how to book and on Gateway’s development tools for research students, see this Hub post.

 On Tuesday 14th June diverse research topics took the stage at The University of Northampton Graduate School’s 2016 Postgraduate Researcher Conference.
 18 postgraduate research students, in various stages of their research degree, each presented a 10 minute paper, with other student colleagues chairing or helping organise the event.